guanlun/animal-civ/README.md

 ### UI
 When each turn ends, play an animation of resource gathering - each tile moves resource to building, building moves resource to the UI text.

+## TILs
+* Export as FBX to have all the animations included when opening in unity.